pdee/pdee/doc/commands-python-mode.rst

 py-printform-insert
 -------------------
-Inserts a print statement out of current `(car kill-ring)' by default, inserts STRING if delivered.
+Inserts a print statement out of current ‘(car kill-ring)’ by default, inserts STRING if delivered.

 With optional C-u print as string